BillJr99/Ursinus-CS375/_pages/Assignments/assignment-git.md

 3. Create a branch, make some edits, and merge the branch.
 4. Create a conflict, resolve it, and check in the resolved file.
 5. Share the repository with the instructor, who can verify your work using your git commit history.
 Submit the git ssh link.
 6. Create a branch in your repository called gh-pages, and add a file called index.md.
 Put some text into that file, commit and push it.
-In the settings for your repository, enable github pages, and go to https://<your git username>.github.io/<your github repository name>.
+In the settings for your repository, enable github pages, and go to https://your-git-username.github.io/your-github-repository-name.
 You should see your content!